cosmosquad-labs/squad/x/liquidstaking/spec/05_begin_block.md

 When meet again the `Active Conditions` before removed, it begins the rebalancing process

 ### Inactive -> Remove Liquid Validator

-- no delShares by redelegation, unbonding completed and out of the `Active Conditions`
+No delShares by redelegation, unbonding completed and out of the `Active Conditions`

 ## Rebalancing (Auto-Redelegation)